Australia & New Zealand22 days

 There are no health risks associated with traveling to Australia and New Zealand.
 Travelers should take particular care of sun exposure and drink plenty of liquids.
 If you choose to go swimming, be careful of powerful surf.
 Make sure to obey signs and lifeguard orders, and always swim between the well-marked flags.
 Be sure to check with your healthcare provider for the latest health updates and overseas travel requirements.

 Australia’s culinary traditions show a British influence, tending to be hearty and filling.
 The emphasis is on high-quality steaks and lamb chops, which are often barbecued.
 Meat pies, made in a variety of flavors, are also popular.
 Local specialties include shellfish, such as Sydney rock oysters and crabs, and the fish and chips often rival those in the United Kingdom.
 The national beverage is beer, and a visit to an Aussie pub is a popular pastime.
 Wines (especially from South Australia and Victoria) are superb.
-In New Zealand, there are many good local varieties of fish and seafood, excellent venison and fresh fruits, including kiwi and passion fruits.
+In New Zealand, there are many good local varieties of fish and seafood, excellent lamb and fresh fruits, including kiwi and passion fruits.
 For lunch, tea rooms serve savory meat pies, quiche and desserts.